ultibohub/Examples/VideoCoreIV/README.md

 * OpenGLES - Some OpenGL ES examples written purely in Free Pascal.

-* OpenVG - A pair of OpenVG examples showing what you can do with the VGShapes unit which we have ported to Free Pascal from A J Starks libShapes.
+* OpenVG - Several OpenVG examples showing what you can do with the VGShapes unit which we have ported to Free Pascal from A J Starks libShapes.

 * RaspiCam - Two examples showing how RaspiStill and RaspiVid can be used at present to get access to the official Raspberry Pi camera from Ultibo.